franciscorafart/learning-notes/comptia/1-motherboards.md

 Since Thunderbolt 3, it uses a USB-C connector, Previously it had the same ad MiniDP connectors.

-Thunderbolt connectors have a spark to differentiate them from standard USB-C connectos Thurnderbolt 4 is USB4 with extra features (Spark with a 4 underneath)
+Thunderbolt connectors have a spark to differentiate them from standard USB-C connectors Thurnderbolt 4 is USB4 with extra features (Spark with a 4 underneath)

 ### Video